mklan/plugin.video.spi0n/README.md

 ## Install

-in order to make this plugin work again, please install the dailymotion 4k plugin first (provided in this repo)
+in order to make this plugin work again, install the dailymotion 4k plugin first (provided in this repo).
+After install restart Kodi and install the zip of the spi0n plugin.

 ## Licence